 They have recently treated some of the seats to keep them in good repair for the future, rebuilt a footpath and replaced some old steps.

 Greener Ilfracombe a not-

 Cow Green Community Garden was the first of the community gardens, created in 2002 with the help of many volunteers.
 The paths, huge water tanks and railings were installed and over 100 woodland trees and willows were donated and planted in the woodland area.
-The garden is well used by locals and groups particularly for picnics and, with a regular team of volunteers meeting every Friday between 10am and 12 noon, continues to evolve.

 Little Green Fingers was established to immerse young children in opportunities for outdoor play, discovery and enquiry skills as well as food education.
 As the majority are under two, the primary focus has been learning through play.
 They have had the opportunity to role play in the mud kitchen, “work” on the raised bed “building site” with diggers and dumper trucks and play gardener, watering all the plants and having a good old dig for worms in the empty beds.